 State, local, tribal, and territorial governments had insufficient supplies of personal protective equipment, medical devices, and medications on hand to treat the initial wave of COVID-19 infections in the spring of 2020.
 Available Strategic National Stockpile resources took time to deploy to nonfederal recipients and quickly depleted available federal supplies.
+Allowing federal recipients and quickly depleted available federal supplies.
 Allowing state, local, tribal, and territorial jurisdictions to maintain pre-deployed assets from the Strategic National Stockpile could not only reduce the deployment times, but could also allow jurisdictions to better assess shortfalls in the early stages of an outbreak and more closely manage expiration of the assets in their control.